JSilvagnoli/Basic-Discord-App-Java/README.md

 # Basic-Discord-App-Java

 ## Overview
-A basic version of Discord created in Java that allows mutliple users to connect to a server, chat, reply to chats, and stores all messages
+A simplistic version of Discord implemented in Java, facilitating multiple users to connect to a server, engage in conversations, reply to messages, and persist chat history.

 ## Features
-- Connect to a local server and chat with / reply to other users through the console.
+- Establish connections to a local server and engage in conversation or reply to other users directly via the console.

 ## Technologies Used
 - Java